Wednesday, November 22, 2017

 Why Japan?
 Japan is one of the least challenging of the countries we have visited, is relatively easy to travel around, the people are extremely polite and helpful and the culture is both ancient and modern.
 We have always been able to find new and exciting things to do and experience in Japan and hopefully we will continue to do so.

 Our trips to Japan are very rarely planned.
 They just happen.
 All it takes is an offer of a cheap flight to pop up in our email box and we are in.
-We have always flown Jetstar out of the Gold Coast, Queensland, which is an hour’s drive from home for us.
-Fares for our first few trips started around $500 return, but now the starting price is as low as $350 return - starting price, because everything else is extra on Jetstar.
-As an example, this trip was $350 starting price.
-We added extra leg room seats at $50 each; food can add another $10 and up each leg per person and booking fees, credit card surcharges etc. have brought this trip up to a total price of just under $500 return each.
-If you want to lump more luggage around, 20kgs will cost you another $20 each way.
-Off-site parking at Coolangatta airport is about $120 a week.
-We are lucky to have parking at a family member’s place, close to the regular Gold Coast 777 Airport bus route, which runs every 15 to 20 minutes to and from the airport.
+We have generally flown Jetstar out of the Gold Coast, or more recently from Brisbane, Queensland.
+Fares for our first few trips started around $500 return, but now the starting price is as low as $450 return - starting price, because everything else is extra on Jetstar.
+As an example, this trip was $450 starting price.
+We added extra leg room seats at $50 each; food can add another $10 and up each leg per person and booking fees, credit card surcharges etc. have brought this trip up to a total price of just over $500 return each.
+If you want to lump more luggage around, 20kgs will cost you another $40 each way.
+Off-site parking at Coolangatta airport is about $150 a week.

 Jetstar gets some horrible reviews and we are sure some people have had experiences that have put them right off the airline.
 We have had some flights delayed, more than six hours once from Hawaii, but the delays for us have been the exception, not the rule.
 Others complain about the service.
 We haven’t had a problem in this area at all, perhaps because we don’t expect five star service on a three star airline.